How to enter

 - The competition is open to anybody in the United Kingdom who is involved in service of wine and spirits within the United Kingdom.
-On the date of the final the winner must hold evidence of a contract of employment that clearly demonstrates that they are employed in a full-time capacity in the hotel, restaurant or catering on-trade, and they must be able to demonstrate that they hold that position.
+On the date of registering for the competition in 2023 exceptionally, candidates must be able to show proof (CV, sworn statement or similar) of employment within the hotel, restaurant and catering on-trade sectors within the last three years.
 Those sommeliers employed in the off-trade or wine trade may still enter the competition, but will not be eligible to win the competition.
 Should they reach the final, they will be relegated to a runner-up award, regardless of their score in the final.
 For example, the role would include: choosing and buying wines, setting up a cellar, stock maintenance, categorisation of a wine list, advising customers, and decanting and serving wines, liqueurs and spirits.

 - Winners of the title “UK Sommelier of the Year” will not be allowed to re-enter.
-Winners and candidates of any other national ASI-accredited competitions held in the same calendar year will be excluded from participating to the competition.
+Winners and candidates of any other national ASI-accredited and non accredited-competitions held in the same calendar year will be excluded from participating to the competition.

-- All entries must be registered before 9 March 2020.
-All legitimate entrants will be required to submit their CV and nomination from their employer, which must be returned by midnight on 9 March 2020.
+- All entries must be registered before 6 April 2023.
+All legitimate entrants will be required to enter through the uksommelieroftheyear.com website by midnight on 5 April 2023.